Lap Cat Services

 In the simplest terms, editing is a fancy word for revision.
 And revision is a very important, but often-overlooked, part of the writing process.
 Very rarely do it we get it right in our first draft!

+Like writing, editing is most effective when undertaken in stages.
 There are four basic stages of editing:

-- Structural (or developmental) editing
+• Structural (or developmental) editing

-- Stylistic editing
+• Stylistic (or line) editing

-- Copy editing
+• Copy editing

-- Proofreading
+• Proofreading

 While you don’t have to become an expert in the terminology, understanding the different stages of editing can help you plan appropriately for revision time.
 It can also help you better explain to your editor what you want them to do and, in turn, understand what they are committing to.